jimktrains/prrplsattiny20/README.md

 does as the first.
 It forwards the SOP, keeps the frame following the SOP, and forwards any remaining frames until another SOP is encountered.

+Also, note how when interpreted as a UART, the packets coming from the signals isn't in sync with the baudrate.
+I'm sure that there's some way to get a more stable clock on the μC, but it was significantly easier for me to switch to a more forgiving line coding.

 (The visualization is from PulseView/sigrok.
 I wrote a custom protocol decoder to help me debug.)